19818794/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 |:--------------------------------:| --------------------------------------------------------------------------------------------
 | `models/__init__.py`             | creates an empty file inside `models` folder, so this folder will become a Python package.
 | `models/base.py`                 | creates a class  to manage id attribute in all your future classes and to avoid duplicating the same code.
 | `models/rectangle.py`            | creates a class Rectangle that inherits a public instance attribute object identifier from Base `models/base.py` and creates its private attributes with getter/setter to protect the Rectangle class attributes.
 Also, it creates a validation function of all setter methods and instantiation.
 It creates a public method that returns the area value of the Rectangle instance.
 It creates a public method that prints in stdout the Rectangle instance with the character #.
 It creates a string representation.
 It edits a public method print in stdout the Rectangle instance with the character # by taking care of x and y.
 It creates a public method that assigns an argument to each attribute.
+It updates it to assign an argument to each attribute.
 | `tests/__init__.py`              | creates an empty file inside `tests` folder, so this folder will become a Python package.
 | `tests/test_models/__init__.py`  | creates an empty file inside `tests/test_models` folder, so this folder will become a Python package.
 | `tests/test_models/test_base.py` | unittests for the module `models/base.py`.